Custo is a kiosk for fostering and documenting the relationships between people and things

 - who does this tag uplift?

-- what does the mark convey?
+- who does this mark benefit?

 - what stories are behind this mark?